Home/Supplements/Glucosamine Sulfate

 Instructions

 1. 1.
-In a bowl, combine chia seeds, almond milk, glucosamine sulfate, and maple syrup, stirring well.
+In a bowl, mix chia seeds, almond milk, glucosamine sulfate, and maple syrup.

 2. 2.
-Refrigerate for at least 4 hours or overnight until thickened.
+Stir well and let it sit in the fridge for at least 4 hours or overnight.

 Ingredients